-Barbara Bush Dead According To Cruel Death Hoax By Website Purporting To Be CNN
+Barbara Bush Not Dead: Cruel Death Hoax Is Spread By Website Purporting To Be CNN

 — Dallas Morning News (@dallasnews) April 16, 2018

 Many credit Barbara for the political rise of her family by campaigning for her husband George H. W. Bush and son George W. Bush, who also became president.

-She also spoke for her other son Jeb Bush during the 2016 Presidential election.
+She also spoke for her other son Jeb Bush during the 2016 presidential election.

 The former first lady took on literacy as her cause during her eight-year tenure due to her grandson Neil Bush’s difficulty with it.

-Neil Bush tearfully revealed that his grandmother is unable to walk and he is reading to her while she takes phone calls from family and friends.
+Neil Bush tearfully revealed that his grandmother is unable to walk, and he is reading to her while she takes phone calls from family and friends.

 Bush is currently battling congestive heart failure among other illnesses and is no longer seeking further treatment.

 Barbara Bush is alive and reportedly in good spirits.
-CBS also made the error of temporarily publishing Barbara Bush’s obituary but quickly deleted the article, which was mark “Do not publish.”
+CBS also made the error of temporarily publishing Barbara Bush’s obituary but quickly deleted the article, which was marked “Do not publish.”